mahmoudbahaa755/inputs-checkbox-toggle/readme.md

 # inputs show toggle with CheckBox

-## DescriptionT
+## Description

 This package provides a toggle checkbox component for React applications.
 It allows you to show or hide input fields, enhancing the user experience by providing a cleaner UI.
-The code used in the demonstration GIF can be found in the 'simple example' section.
+The code used in the demonstration GIF can be found in the 'Usage' section.
 <p align="center">
     <img src="example.gif" alt="Demo Gif">
 </p>